makersacademy/takeaway-challenge/README.md

 Please make a selection:
 ```

-Reviewing the order shows the quantity of each selected item and the total cost in roupees:
+Reviewing the order shows the quantity of each selected item and the total cost in rupees:

 ```Ruby
 2  x  Copius Fried Wild Greens       💎  3